 Use cigarette cessation products like nicotine patches or chewing gum, or talk to your doctor about cigarette/bidi cessation medications to help you quit cigarette/bidi.

 2. Stop or reduce drinking

-Although drinking alcohol is very bad for health, but still, if you drink alcohol, then drink in limited quantity or it is better to stop drinking alcohol altogether.
+Although drinking alcohol is very bad for your health, still, if you drink alcohol, then drink in limited quantities or it is better to stop drinking alcohol altogether.